So, what is a dual SIM phone?

 Best Dual SIM Phones With eSIM

-Once you start including phones that have a physical SIM slot and an eSIM, your options open up a little more.
-Apple’s latest models both fall into this category, so if you’re an iPhone fan and have the money to spend, the iPhone SE (2020), XR, 11, and 12 are all good dual SIM choices.
+Once you start including phones that have a physical SIM slot and an eSIM, your options open up a little more, especially for US buyers.
+Apple’s latest models fall into this category, so if you’re an iPhone fan and have the money to spend, the iPhone SE (2020), 11, 12, and 13 are all good dual SIM choices.